precondition/keymapdb/db_fields_reference.md

 ## summary (string)
 Short summary (max.
 60 words) of the keymap to show in the card, below the picture.

+This is not a mandatory field.
+You can leave it empty with `summary: ""`.

 ### Possible Values
 - "Keymap for Corne Keyboard specially designed for software developers using macOS and Windows and writing in Spanish and English."
 - "OS independent shortcuts, custom modifier keys, RGB themes, key sequences, and much more."
 - "A combo-based layout for Ergonomic Keyboards, implemented in QMK"
+- ""

 ## title (string)
 The name of the keymap itself.